Types of Electric Guitar

 (Hadian)

-I want to know how many kinds of electric guitar there are and what are the differences between them?
+I want to know how many kinds of electric guitars there are and what the differences between them are?

 Answer